1997 EV1 Traction Battery t-pack Thermal Modifications

 exiting the t-pack via vent holes in both the 1) rear DS (driver's side)

-corner, and, 2) the front of the t-pack.
-This design only provided ambient
+corner, and, 2) the top-front of the t-pack.
+This design only

-was a poor design at best and the '97 EV1's regularly suffered battery
+at best and the '97 EV1's regularly suffered battery pack

 The '99 EV1's design made a number of improvements, but